Wrongful Death Settlement Calculator

 These numbers cannot be a “ballpark estimate”.
 The plaintiff must provide evidence.
 In a wrongful death lawsuit, economists and other experts will look at the deceased person’s circumstances to determine an amount.

 Wrongful death settlements also take the decedent’s pain and suffering before death into account.
-Damages for lost companionship are also common.
+Damages for things like loss of companionship, loss of consortium, and loss of guidance are also common.

 How Are Wrongful Death Settlements Paid Out?